nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

 User interface
 **************

-All the NCP sample's interactions with the application are automatically handled using serial or USB communication.
+All the NCP sample's interactions with the application are automatically handled using serial.

 Building and running
 ********************